dynatrace-oss/barista/libs/barista-components/filter-field/README.md

   user.
 This includes the range operator (`DtFilterFieldRangeOperator`), the unit (`string`) of the selected values and the range itself (which can either be one `number` value or a `number` tuple).
+- Multi select filters: array of objects that have been selected via a multi select list with checkboxes (the objects are exactly the ones the consumer has provided via the data source).
+The suggested items can also be refined by typing.

 ### Receiving the selected filters